 Use 10-32 lbs per acre (12,800 seeds per lb) if seeding with native seed May - June, or 96 lbs per acre if seeding the cover crop alone during the late summer/early fall months.

-*please note, for large orders of many lbs., we need to charge actual shipping costs rather than our $5 minimum.
+*please note, for large Cover Crop orders of many lbs., we may need to charge actual shipping costs.
 We will contact you with this shipping quote when we receive your order.

 5 Questions asked on Avena sativa - Cover Crop